FEUD: The Giants-Dodgers rivalry as told by the fans

 Baseball fans in New York were bummed, but California proved to be the perfect place to pit the two teams against one another.

-Prior to the big move, countless things had happened to fuel the head-to-head rivalry between the two ballclubs -- The 1951 Pennant Race, the beginning of Willie Mays' legendary career, and Bobby Thompson's "Shot Heard 'Round the World" among them.
+Prior to the big move, countless things had happened to fuel the head-to-head rivalry between the two ballclubs: The 1951 Pennant Race; the beginning of Willie Mays' legendary career; and Bobby Thomson's "Shot Heard 'Round the World" among them.

 After the move, the 1965 brawl between Giants pitcher Juan Marichal and Dodgers catcher John Roseboro pretty much sums up the last 50 years of this rivalry for the players and for the fans.